-- "Cash Accruals" has been defined as the Earnings before depreciation and tax from operation. - 10.
-Our Company shall mandatorily facilitate trading in demat securities and will enter into an agreement with both the depositories. - 11.
-The Company has not been referred to Board for Industrial and Financial Reconstruction. - 12.
-No petition for winding up is admitted by a court of competent jurisdiction against the Company. - 13.
-No material regulatory or disciplinary action has been taken by any stock exchange or regulatory authority in the past three years against the Company.
+11. Our Company shall mandatorily facilitate trading in demat securities and have enter into an agreement with both the depositories.

-14. There has been no change in the promoter(s) of the Company in the one year preceding the date of filing application to BSE for listing on SME segment.
+- 12. The Company has not been referred to Board for Industrial and Financial Reconstruction. - 13.
+No petition for winding up is admitted by a court of competent jurisdiction against the Company. - 14.
+No material regulatory or disciplinary action has been taken by any stock exchange or regulatory authority in the past three years against the Company. - 15.
+There has been no change in the promoter(s) of the Company in the one year preceding the date of filing application to BSE for listing on SME segment.

-15. The Company has a website www.artemiselectricals.com
+16. The Company has a website www.artemiselectricals.com